French Quarter Fest and Jazz Fest are over, so New Orleans has to be slowing down, right? Not at all.

 While I can’t possibly cover all the events, I wanted to highlight a few of the lesser-known summer festivals for each month and give you a taste of what’s happening all summer long.

 May: Greek Fest and Taste at the Lake

 You’ve probably already got your tasteful toga picked out and are jonesing for some loukoumades, baklava, and Ouzo (say that three times fast!) at the annual free Greek Fest along Bayou St. John May 27-29, but did you know that there’s another waterfront fest just two weeks prior?

 Before you stuff yourself on gyros and pomegranate tea (or daiquiris), check out Taste at the Lake, which kicks off right down the road from Greek Fest on May 13 from 6:15 to 10:00 p.m. — longer hours than last year!

 Taste at the Lake features more than 30 restaurants, wine, and boozy snowballs from Nola Snow Snowballs and, in years past, has featured beer from the Bulldog.
-While festival food is my favorite, and everyone is going to have delicious eats, I’m personally looking forward to checking out what Mondo and Vincent’s roll out for the event.
 The best news is, at Taste at the Lake you won’t have to play favorites or worry about your budget because it is all you can eat and drink (tickets are $42).